 You may want to give the Guardian more detail about your wishes for your children’s upbringing.
 For example, you may want to name other people to be consulted about how your children are looked after or brought up.
 Additionally, you might have strong views about religion, education, geographical location, or the kind of childhood you wish your children to have.

 You can set out this kind of information in a Letter of Wishes, which can be prepared and signed at the same time as your Will.

-Although a Letter of Wishes is not a legally binding document, it will give the Guardian valuable information about your particular wishes and feelings regarding your children’ upbringing – in the event that the Guardian needs to act.
+Although a Letter of Wishes is not a legally binding document, it will give the Guardian valuable information about your wishes and feelings regarding your children’s upbringing – if the Guardian needs to act.